Vibrant-Media-Lab/RPi-Card-Scanner/README.md

 Name=card_scanner
 Exec=/usr/bin/python /home/pi/clean.py <- Insert absolute address of the python script.
 This may be different for you.
 ```
+> Note: the */usr/bin/python* section of the Exec variable specifies the version of python that your script requires.
+For this project, only python2 is required, so */usr/bin/python* is okay.
+If you add some additional functionality and find yourself needing to use python3, replace */usr/bin/python* with */usr/bin/python3*

 Save and exit with ctrl + x, followed by y when prompted to save, and then enter.
 Reboot with:

 ```